OpenNMS/opennms-velocloud-plugin/README.md

 mvn clean install
 ```

-To speed up development iterations, one can use `-Dcodegen.skip=true` to skip re-generating the client model classes.
+To speed up development iterations, one can use `-Dcodegen.skip=true` to skip the regeneration of the client model classes.

 From the OpenNMS Karaf shell: